ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="news">News</h2>

-<p>13 Mar 2025: I gave a talk in the <a href="https://www.wias-berlin.de/research/rgs/fg3/numsem/seminars.jsp">Weierstrass Institute seminar on Numerical Mathematics</a> in Berlin, Germany, on ``Hierarchical proximal Galerkin: a fast hp-FEM solver for variational problems with pointwise inequality constraints". <a href="{{ "/files/hpg.pdf" | absolute_url }}">Click for slides</a>. </p>
+<p>13 Mar 2025: I gave a talk in the <a href="https://www.wias-berlin.de/research/rgs/fg3/numsem/seminars.jsp">Weierstrass Institute seminar on Numerical Mathematics</a> in Berlin, Germany, on "Hierarchical proximal Galerkin: a fast hp-FEM solver for variational problems with pointwise inequality constraints". <a href="{{ "/files/hpg.pdf" | absolute_url }}">Click for slides</a>. </p>

 <p>10 Mar 2025: I am delighted to announce that, together with Jørgen Dokken, Patrick Farrell, Brendan Keith, and Thomas Surowiec, we have submitted a paper entitled "The latent variable proximal point algorithm for variational problems with inequality constraints" where we develop a framework for handling pointwise constraints on variational problems (<a href="https://arxiv.org/abs/2503.05672">arXiv</a>, <a href="https://github.com/METHODS-Group/ProximalGalerkin">Github</a>).</p>